Skip to main content

 https://mcp.ophis.fi/mcp

-It speaks streamable-HTTP MCP and exposes twelve tools:
+It speaks streamable-HTTP MCP and exposes fourteen tools:

 ToolWhat it does